-When creating a business, product, or service choosing a name is a very important decision.
-You must considering not just the marketing impact of the name but also the potential legal impact.
+When creating a business, choosing a name as a trademark is a very important decision.
+You must consider not just the marketing impact of the name but also the potential legal impact.
 While trademarks that describe the goods or services can help from a marketing perspective, from a legal perspective the best trademarks are those that have no relation to the goods or services at issue.
 Even better, the strongest possible trademark is a word that does not even currently exist which was the case with Exxon and Kodak.

 Before spending time and money to promote a new product or service, it is important to distinguish between a “weak” trademark and a “strong” trademark.
 Not knowing the difference could hurt you in the long run because the weaker the trademark, the less legal protection will be available to you and the more likely you are to run into infringement issues.
 So, what exactly is a strong trademark?

 A strong trademark fits into one of the following three categories for its distinctiveness.
 Basically, the more unique the term is the less likely it will be in use by another company.
-Moreover, the more unique your trademark is, the more you will be able to prevent infringing uses.
+Moreover, the more unique your trademark is, the more likely you are to be able to prevent trademark infringement.

-Suggestive – Words that suggest a characteristic or quality of a business or product but don’t describe it without some imagination or mental pause can also be strong trademarks.
+A suggestive trademark suggests a characteristic or quality of a business or product but doesn’t describe it without some imagination or mental pause.
 These trademarks rely on the consumers’ imagination to connect the meaning of the word with the business or product.
-For example, by naming a car company after a fast, elegant animal, such as a Jaguar, the company is suggesting that their products resemble the best qualities of their namesake.
+For example, by naming a car company after a fast, elegant animal, such as a Jaguar, the company is suggesting that its products resemble the best qualities of a jaguar.
 So, provided there are not similar uses in the marketplace, the name Jaguar can become a strong trademark for use in relation to the sale of automobiles.